axon4/light-dark--mode/README.md

-# Light Dark Mode
+# Light/Dark Mode

-* Example website with a theme toggle to switch between light and dark mode.
+* example-webSite with theme-toggle to switch between light/dark modes
-* Theme data is saved in local storage and loaded when the user revisits.
+* theme-data saved in local-storage and loaded when user reVisits

 ## Stack